AriGlenn/UserManagement/README.md

 server.ehlo()
 server.login('InfoRecovery.User@gmail.com','Recovery36')

-#If the account needs to be recovered, and to send the email:
+#If the account needs to be recovered, and to send the email
 receiver = input('Enter your recovery email: ')
 message = 'Your Username is ' + Username + '\n' + 'Your Password is ' + Password
 server.sendmail('InfoRecovery.User@gmail.com', receiver, message)